 Don’t try to touch an injured adult fox.
-Foxes have needle-sharp teeth and will bite you, badly.
+Foxes have needle-sharp teeth and will bite you, badly, out of fear.
 Contact a licensed wildlife rehabilitator for instructions.

 As for young foxes, it’s normal for kits only a month old to start exploring the area around their den.
-If you spot one, he’s probably doing just that.
-If he’s in danger or isn’t well hidden, then move him to a sheltered spot nearby.
-Wear gloves and handle him as little as possible.
+If you spot one, it’s probably doing just that.
+If it’s in danger or isn’t well hidden, then move it to a sheltered spot nearby.
+Wear gloves and handle it as little as possible.

-His parents are probably busy trying to find food for themselves and their family.
+Its parents are probably busy trying to find food for themselves and their family.
 Observe from a distance — 30 feet or more — so the parents will approach their baby.
-Kits make barking/crying sounds when they get hungry, trying to command their parents to feed them.
-If the kit is crying and a parent hasn’t arrived to feed him within three or four hours, then a tragedy has occurred — not only for the parents, but also for the baby who now faces growing up without their guidance.
+Kits make barking and crying sounds when they get hungry, trying to command their parents to feed them.
+If the kit is crying and a parent hasn’t arrived to feed it within three or four hours, then a tragedy has occurred — not only for the parents but also for the baby, which now faces growing up without their guidance.
 Continue to observe from a distance while contacting a licensed wildlife rehabilitator for instructions.

-If you find kits who appear to be cold, place them in a box with low sides and with a warm blanket or towel or on a hot water bottle (about the temperature of a warmed baby’s bottle).
+If you find kits that appear to be cold, place them in a box with low sides.
+Add a warm blanket or towel or hot water bottle (about the temperature of a warmed baby’s bottle).
 Leave them where you found them or in a safer place nearby.
 Stay well away.
 If the kits haven’t been rescued soon after dark, then you’ll need to take them in.

 Can I keep an orphaned fox as a pet?

-He won’t be a good pet.
-He’s wild and has “wild” genes.
-Although your intentions are good, he should be taken to a qualified wildlife rehabilitator so he can be raised to survive in the wild and someday released.
+It won’t be a good pet.
+It’s wild and has “wild” genes.
+Although your intentions are good, the fox should be taken to a qualified wildlife rehabilitator so it can be raised to survive in the wild and someday released.

 On the subject of “pet” foxes: For 40 years a research project in Russia selectively bred foxes to try to domesticate them.
 From each generation of foxes only the tamest, most non-aggressive, least fearful-of-humans were allowed to breed.
 The scientists’ purpose was to observe a speeded-up version of how wild animals evolve into domesticated ones, as when the wolf became a dog over the course of thousands of years.
 The experiment succeeded after 45,000 foxes were raised.

 The scientists now have a few hundred domesticated foxes in their care.
 So, what’s the result?
-It took 35 generations of foxes to do it, but the foxes now want to be around humans and to be pets.
-They’re sweet as your average pet dog, wagging their tails and jockeying for a pat on the head.
+It took 35 generations of foxes to do it, but the foxes now want to be around humans.
+They’re as sweet as your average pet dog, wagging their tails and jockeying for a pat on the head.
 But, their color is different, their tails and legs are now shorter, some have floppy ears and curled tails, and the shape of their cranium has changed.
-As a matter of fact, they look like, well, dogs.
+Now they look like, well, dogs.
 The fox, alas, is gone.
 They look like Corgis, the dog breed much loved by Queen Elizabeth.

 Are foxes smart?